mpruna/prasleas/_posts/2020-05-29-Statistics-And-Analytics-ABCs.md

 If we examine these 2 datasets we see that each row of data contains some properties.
 The properties having distinct values are called variables.
 These variables can either describe quantities or qualities.
 For instance the Instagram and Tweeter variable describe quantities.
-These columns describe  how much followers each fighter has.
+These columns describe  how many followers each fighter has.

 A few variables in our data set clearly don't describe qualities.
 Generally, qualitative variables describe what or how something is.
 Name, Nation, or Category describe a quality for each fighter.
 Variables that describe qualities are called qualitative or categorical variables.